Otocinclus, also known as dwarf suckers, or otos, are algae-eating, reclusive catfish species.

 – Breeding Process

 When the freshwater nano fish are ready, the male otos initiate the mating by chasing their mate around for a while.
 Then he tried to connect with her in the form of a “T” posture.
 The oviparous female then lays her eggs on different flat surfaces in the aquarium while the male fertilizes them.
-The good eggs look clear with a murky inside, while the bad ones would look solid white.
+Thus, the good eggs look clear with a murky inside, while the bad ones would look solid white.

 Observe and separate them as the spoilt eggs will not hatch and are infected.
 The process continues sporadically until the female releases all her eggs.
 Breeding in other fish species is slightly different from this catfish breed.
 The male doesn’t develop any aggressive instinct to guard the eggs.
 Instead, the Otocinclus male considers his job finished after fertilizing them.